harry-th/boatleship2/README.md

 # Battleship 2.0
-A refactor of boatleship to make the server be a single source of truth for gameprogress.
+A refactor of boatleship to make the server be a single source of truth for gameprogress./ 130kb smaller